oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/b727e1673cfa38c85130ef6e2365055d.jpg " ")

-5. On the Select PDB page in  Pluggable Database section click on the magnifier to choose the PDB(PROV_PDB) you want to unplug.
+5. On the Select PDB page in  Pluggable Database section click on the magnifier to choose the PDB you want to unplug.

+    In the pop up search, type `PROV_PDB` and click search.
+Choose `PROV_PDB` and click Select.

     Select Named credentials “ORACLE” in container Database Host Credentials